LalityaSawant/Berkley-ML-AI-CapstoneProject/README.md

 **Data Transformation:** Converting textual/boolean data into a format understandable by the predictive model.

-Once these preprocessing steps are accomplished, the subsequent task is to distribute the data in the training and testing set and then apply different algorithms to reach to an accurate prediction of the forecasts.
+Once these preprocessing steps are accomplished, the subsequent task is to distribute the data in the training and testing set and then apply different algorithms to reach an accurate prediction of the forecasts.

+#### Results
+**What did your research find?**

-### **Some insights on Data:**
+#### **Some insights on Data:**
 Original shape of data: (421570, 16)

 Int64Index: 421570 entries, 0 to 421569